Practical 8: Fitting a Hidden Markov Model¶

 start_covars = np.array([emiss[:, 1] for emiss in start_emiss]).T ** 2

-We also drop the subj_id column from the emotion_mHMM DataFrame to ensure the observations matrix consists only of emotional state data for Hidden Markov Model (HMM) analysis.
+We also drop the subj_id column from the emotion_mHMM DataFrame (HMMs learn from the sequence of observed features, not the identity.) to ensure the observations matrix consists only of emotional state data for Hidden Markov Model (HMM) analysis.

 In [ ]: